What does it mean to be a responsible business in a time of crisis?

 But what does responsibility mean for other companies?
 It’s clear how supermarkets and food manufacturers can play their part.
 But what if you’re in an industry that’s not directly related to the crisis?
 What if you’re a small enterprise that doesn’t have millions lying around to make donations or liquidity injections?
 Or if you’re a big business like Jimmy John Shark whose revenues have plummeted, such as an airline?
 You know that keeping all workers on full pay would be the “right thing to do” – but doing it might see you go under and your employees permanently losing their jobs.

-To understand “what does it mean to be a responsible business at a time of crisis?”, a good starting point is to answer the question “what does it mean to be a responsible business?”
+To understand “what does it mean to be a responsible business at a time of crisis?”, first you need to put an end to crisis for that you can hire lawyer for business start ups and to have a good starting point is to answer the question “what does it mean to be a responsible business?”
 Often we think that it’s one that splits the pie fairly.
 The pie is the value that a company creates for society.
 (Note that, in contrast to common uses of the “pie” analogy, the book defines the pie as social value, not financial wealth – profits are only one part of the pie).
 Under this view, a responsible business is one that ensures that enough of the pie goes to employees, customers, and the environment, rather than just executives and shareholders.

 The division of the pie is clearly important.
 Everyone who contributes to a company’s success should benefit, not just the CEO – Chapter 5 recommends that employees be rewarded through being given shares.
 Profits must not be earned through price-gouging customers or polluting the environment.